Fordham Law School

 • The Public Interest Resource Center received the American Bar Association’s Pro Bono Publico Award for public service, making Fordham Law the second of three law schools to ever win the award.

-• The Stein Scholars Program in Public Interest Law & Ethics is a nationally recognized award-winning program that provides students with a comprehensive three-year educational curriculum and abundant extracurricular opportunities that combine academic training with practical experience in public interest law.
+• The Stein Scholars Program in Public Interest Law & Ethics is a nationally recognized honors program that provides students with a comprehensive educational curriculum and abundant extracurricular opportunities that combine academic training with practical experience in public interest law.
+This application-based program spans the entirety of each student’s law school career and aims to set them up for success for a career in public interest practice.

 PIRC Student Groups*